 Moss doesn't get a lot of love.
 Moss Appreciation Week in Oregon aims to change that

-When it comes to plants, some really command our attention.
-Redwoods - so majestic.
-Roses - elegant.
-And then there's moss - you know, the green stuff, looks like carpet.
-It doesn't usually get a lot of love.
-But in Portland, Oregon, some college students have been trying to change that.
+When it comes to plants, some really command our attention, like majestic redwoods, romantic roses, the lonely cactus.
+And then there's moss - the green stuff, looks like carpet from the 1970s.
+Moss usually doesn't get a lot of love, but some college students in Portland, Oregon, are trying to change that.
 Deena Prichep takes us to the seventh annual Moss Appreciation Week.

-DEENA PRICHEP: At the library at Lewis & Clark College, kids are reading, playing chess and also checking out the moss petting zoo.
+DEENA PRICHEP, BYLINE: At the library at Lewis & Clark College, kids are reading, playing chess and also checking out the moss petting zoo.
 It's a couple dozen chunks of moss that get misted every few hours.

 (SOUNDBITE OF SPRAY BOTTLE SQUIRTING)